EmotionCognitionLab/pacedb-csf/server/setup/README.md

 but it would be best to put it somewhere where it won't accidentally get checked in.
 2. In the server directory, run `sls dynamodb start --migrate`.
 This will create all of the dynamodb tables defined in the serverless.yml file.
 3. Once all of the tables have been created, use Ctrl-C to stop the local dynamodb process.
-4. Run (from the server directory) `sls offline start --service [service name] --stage local --region [region] --cognitoUserPoolArn [arn of your cognito user pool] .
+4. Run (from the server directory) `sls offline start --service [service name] --stage local --region [region] --cognitoUserPoolArn [arn of your cognito user pool] --statusReportRecipients '["someone@example.com"]'.

 You'll get some warnings about offline mode not supporting local authorizers, but you can ignore those.
 At this point, you should have a local dynamodb with all of your tables on port 8000, and a simulated AWS API Gateway and AWS Lambda running on port 3000.
 That is *all* you will have - you do not have simulated or local SES, SNS, Cognito, etc. Anything that the client app does with those will continue call AWS directly.